symfony/symfony-docs/messenger.rst

 Debugging the Buses
 ~~~~~~~~~~~~~~~~~~~

-The ``debug:messenger`` command lists available messages & handlers per bus.
+The ``debug:messenger`` command lists available messages & handlers per bus,
-You can also restrict the list to a specific bus by providing its name as an argument.
+along with the transports each message is routed to.
+You can also restrict the
+list to a specific bus by providing its name as an argument.

 .. code-block:: terminal